-The mission of the Investment Office at Franklin & Marshall is to invest the endowment to maximize the annual draw available to support the academic goals of the College, while ensuring that tomorrow's students receive the same benefit from the endowment as today's.
-The Investment Committee of the Board of Trustees sets the policies, including the strategic asset allocation, spending, socially responsible investing and liquidity.
-The Investment Office constructs the portfolio, selects and monitors asset managers and ensures the endowment integrates into the broader financial goals of the College.
+The primary mission of the Investment Office at Franklin & Marshall is to invest the endowment to maximize the annual draw available to support the academic goals of the College, while ensuring that tomorrow's students receive the same benefit from the endowment as today's.
+The Investment and Finance Committees of the Board of Trustees set the policies, including the strategic asset allocation, spending, socially responsible investing and liquidity.
+In 2014 the College chose Hirtle Callaghan to act as its chief investment officer for the pooled endowment funds.

-The Finance Committee of the Board of Trustees has strategic oversight of the College's treasury.
-Working with the Treasurer, the Investment Office manages the investment of the short-term cash to meet the cash flow needs of the College while preserving principal and generating returns.
+The Investment Office works with Hirtle Callaghan and other key partners to manage the fund flows and investment transactions for the pooled endowment, and trust and annuity contracts.
+The Office also manages the investment of the short-term cash to meet the cash flow needs of the College while preserving principal and generating returns.